carabina/Swiftest/README.md

 ```

 ### Installation
-*Swiftest requires the Beta 6 release of Xcode 6.
+*Swiftest requires a Beta 6+ release of Xcode 6.
 It is available
 [here](https://developer.apple.com/xcode/downloads/) if you get a (free)
 account.*